Judicate of Gallura: Origins

 From the mid-ninth to the early eleventh centuries, little is known at all about Gallura, but around 1050 appears a figure named Manfred who was certainly not the first independent ruler (that appears to be one Baldo).
 Modern theories generally assume that these early rulers were Pisan governors sent by the Republic.
 In a letter of Pope Gregory VII dated 1074, he refers to Constantine I of Gallura, probably a member of the Gherardeschi clan.
-There are legends surrounded Constantine's relationship with the powerful Corsican lords of Cinarca.
+There are legends surrounding Constantine's relationship with the powerful Corsican lords of Cinarca.
 Whatever his relationship to his predecessors and successors, the dynasty which was to dominate Gallura in the early twelfth century comes into view only around 1100, when the Pisans were expelled by the Thori dynasty, which sat on the throne through Torchitorio I.

 Twelfth century

-The last decades of the eleventh century and the opening ones of the twelfth, were dominated in Italy and Germany by the Gregorian reforms and the Investiture Controversy, to great attempts to restructure Church-State relations.
+The last decades of the eleventh century and the opening ones of the twelfth were dominated in Italy and Germany by the Gregorian reforms and the Investiture Controversy, among other attempts to restructure church-state relations.
 The popes, through Pisan archbishops, sought to extend their authority directly over Sardinia.
-In this they were aided by the various monastic movements — Benedictine, Camaldolese, Vallombrosan, Cassinese — which were supported by the iudices.
-These monks introduced important economic, agricultural, technological, artistic, ecclesiastic, and social advancements, developments, and transformations.
+In this they were aided by various monastic movements — including the Benedictine, Camaldolese, Vallombrosan, and Cassinese sects — which were supported by the iudices.
+These monks introduced important economic, agricultural, technological, artistic, ecclesiastic, and social advancements, developments, and transformations in Sardinia.

-The reign of Torgodorio's son, Saltaro, was briefly interrupted for three years by Ittocorre de Gunale, but the dynasty was restored by Constantine II, who was succeeded by Comita I. Around 1130, Comita joined Gonario II of Torres and Constantine I of Arborea in doing homage to the Pisan archdiocese.
-On 26 June 1132, Comita went to Ardara, the judicial palace of the Giudicato of Logudoro to do homage directly the Archbishop Roger and thus confirmed the supremacy of the Logudorese giudicato.
-The ties to Pisa were reestablished and they were to endure.
+The reign of Torgodorio's son, Saltaro, was briefly interrupted for three years by Ittocorre de Gunale, but the dynasty was restored by Constantine II, who was succeeded by Comita I. Around 1130, Comita joined Gonario II of Torres and Constantine I of Arborea in paying homage to the Pisan archdiocese.
+On 26 June 1132, Comita went to Ardara, the judicial palace of the Giudicato of Logudoro, to do homage directly to Archbishop Roger and thus confirmed the supremacy of the Logudorese giudicato.
+The ties to Pisa were re-established and they were to endure.
 Comita was succeeded by Constantine III, probably a son of Ittocorre and thus the first Gallurese iudex of the Lacon dynasty.